elvisfinol/blog/content/posts/devops-concepts.md

 **Why do Continuous Integration?**

-* **Early detection** of certain types of bugs - if code doesn't compile or an automated test fails, the developers are notified and can fix it immediately.
+* **Early detection** of certain types of bugs - If code doesn't compile or an automated test fails, the developers are notified and can fix it immediately.
 The sooner these bugs are detected, the easier they are to fix
-* **Eliminate the scramble** to integrate just before a big release - the code is constantly merged, so there is no need to do a big merge at the end
+* **Eliminate the scramble** to integrate just before a big release - The code is constantly merged, so there is no need to do a big merge at the end
-*
+* Make **frequent releases** possible - Code is always in a state that can be deployed to production
+* Makes **continuous testing** possible - Since the code can always be run, QA testers can get their hands on it all throughout the development process, not just at the end
+* Encourages **good coding practices** - Frequent commits encourages simple, modular code